zuozhenggh/learning-library/solutions-library/ocvs/export-workload/export-workload.md

     ![](./images/200_5.png " ")

-We we will now use this virtual machine to host the osCommerce application.
+We we will now use this virtual machine to host the oscommerce application.

 ## STEP 2: Install and Setup LAMP (Linux, Apache, MySQL, PHP) & SSH